 There are several kitchen utensils Mamavation recommends for cooking.
 When it comes to your food, we don’t recommend anything plastic, especially black plastics.
 When it comes to cooking utensils, wood & stainless steel are your best bets.
 Silicone is okay for things that are cold, but our partners at the Food Packaging Forum in Europe are still deciding whether it’s safe to heat silicone.
 Until they let us know, we are avoiding heating silicone.
 Here are some utensils that we love:

-- Organic bamboo utensil set for less than $9
+- Bamboo utensil set for less than $9

 - Wooden spoons